MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/budgeting/budget-funds-available.md

 ---
 # required metadata

-title: Budget funds available feature
+title: Budget funds available
-description: This topic introduces the budget funds available feature and provides information to help you configure budget control to optimize management of your organization's financial resources.
+description: This topic introduces the budget funds available feature and provides information that can help you configure budget control to optimize management of your organization's financial resources.
 author: rcarlson
 ms.date: 11/22/2021
 ms.topic: article